Want to see COLD full AI Analyst Report?

 Economy & Political Environment - Risk 3

-While the broader consequences are uncertain at this time, the continuation and/or escalation of the Russian and Ukraine conflict, along with any expansion of the conflict to surrounding areas, create a number of risks that could adversely impact our business and results of operations, including:
+The continuation of the Russian and Ukraine conflict, conflicts in the Middle East and increased geopolitical tensions including between the U.S. and European countries create a number of risks that could adversely impact our business and results of operations.

 International Operations - Risk 1